-Cluster headaches are a series of relatively short but extremely painful headaches every day for weeks or months at a time.
-You tend to get them at the same time each year, such as the spring or fall.
-Because of their seasonal nature, people often mistake cluster headaches for symptoms of allergies or business stress.
+Cluster headaches are a series of relatively short but very painful headaches every day for weeks or months at a time.
+You tend to get them at the same time each year, such as in the spring or fall.
+Because of this, people often mistake cluster headaches for symptoms of allergies or work stress.

-We don't know what causes them, but we do know that a nerve in your face is involved, creating intense pain around one of your eyes.
+Experts don't know what causes them, but a nerve in your face is involved, creating intense pain around one of your eyes.
 It's so bad that most people can't sit still and will often pace during an attack.
 Cluster headaches can be more severe than a migraine, but they usually don't last as long.

-These are the least common type of headaches, affecting less than 1 in 1,000 people.
+These are the least common type of headaches, affecting fewer than one in 1,000 people.
 Men get them more than women do.
 You usually start getting them before age 30.
-Cluster headaches may disappear completely (go into remission) for months or years, but they can come back without any warning.
+Cluster headaches may go away completely (this is called going into remission) for months or years, but they can come back without any warning.

-You get a cluster headache when a specific nerve pathway in the base of your brain is activated.
-That signal seems to come from a deeper part of the brain called the hypothalamus, where the "internal biological clock" that controls your sleep and wake cycles lives.
+You get a cluster headache when a nerve pathway in the base of your brain is triggered.
+That signal seems to come from a deeper part of the brain called the hypothalamus, home of the "internal biological clock" that controls your sleep and wake cycles.

 The nerve that's affected, the trigeminal nerve, is responsible for sensations such as heat or pain in your face.
-It's near your eye, and it branches up to your forehead, across your cheek, down your jaw line, and above your ear on the same side, too.
+It's near your eye, and it branches up to your forehead, across your cheek, down your jaw, and above your ear on the same side.